-Of course, protests alone can’t bring down the regime there has to be basic weakness in the government’s ability to control the lives of its citizens and the conditions in its country and on that front, the news is encouraging as well.
+Of course, protests alone can’t bring down the regime there has to be a basic weakness in the government’s ability to control the lives of its citizens and the conditions in its country and on that front, the news is encouraging as well.

 Although President Trump was criticized by some for reinstituting sanctions against Iran and more are coming and it was suggested that somehow the United States was acting alone and could not succeed.
 The fact is that sanctions are succeeding.
 That’s not surprising.
-When other nations are faced with a choice between doing business with the nineteen trillion dollar economy of the United States or with the four hundred and thirty nine billion dollars and going down the economy of Iran, the choice is obvious.
+When other nations are faced with a choice between doing business with the nineteen trillion dollar economy of the United States or with the four hundred and thirty-nine billion dollars and going down the economy of Iran, the choice is obvious.
 The United States has become the largest source of energy in the world.
 It’s an exporter of energy rather than a country dependent on others and as a result in part, Iran’s oil exports have dropped.
 In addition, the huge decline in the value of Iranian currency, there are now about one hundred twenty thousand or one hundred thirty thousand Rials to the dollar or fifteen thousand tomans if you prefer that measure.

-If you measure things by the relationship between countries that are despotic, Iran is second only to Venezuela in the rate of its inflation and the chief cause of that by the way is not sanctions.
+If you measure things by the relationship between countries that are despotic, Iran is second only to Venezuela in the rate of its inflation and the chief cause of that, by the way, is not sanctions.
 The chief cause of that is corruption.
 The corruption that is rotten at the core of the Iranian regime.

 What more is going to take to bring about regime change?
-Well, I would suggest to that a clue to what more is going to take, maybe found in the regime’s own conduct.
+Well, I would suggest to that a clue to what more is going to take, may be found in the regime’s own conduct.
 The regime as we’ve seen and heard is absolutely frantic about the threat posed by MEK.
 The statements of Iran’s leaders show it.
-Supreme leader Ali Khamenei has charge that MEK is responsible for carrying out coordinated activities that threaten the country security.
+Supreme leader Ali Khamenei has charged that MEK is responsible for carrying out coordinated activities that threaten the country security.
 A member of the Majles said this summer that the slogans repeated by demonstrators were designed by the MEK.

 A preacher in the holy city of Qom said this summer that students in the seminaries have to be careful not to let MEK take over their rallies and draft the slogans.
 I could go on and on with this but you get the idea, and you don’t have to stop with the statements of the members of the regime.
 In March, Albanian authorities stop the bombing plot, when two Iranians were arrested just before moving a truck bomb to a Nowruz event at which Mrs. Rajavi and Mayor Giuliani were about to address a crowd of three thousand people.

-Also Germany, now has in custody an Iranian diplomat who’s charged with planning to bomb an MEK gathering in Paris this summer.
+Also Germany, now has in custody an Iranian diplomat who’s charged with planning to bomb an MEKgathering in Paris this summer.
 A gathering of course in which Mrs. Rajavi and many Americans were present.
 Americans including Mayor Giuliani and I’m proud to say me.